 So it’s supposed to be the big day.
 The day that everybody goes outside and watches fireworks blazing across The City.
 It’s also supposed to be the day of the barbecue.
 From what you’ve seen and heard, the way it’s supposed to be is that your family is supposed to get together, and you’re all supposed to have lots of food over the grill and charcoal, some water balloons, maybe even a water gun or two, and the loudest, most rambunctious fireworks in the world.

 But what if you don’t have any of that?
 Or what if you’re actually totally ‘over’ the 4th of July before the first grill is even lit?

 When I was a Young in Los Angeles, 4th of July was more often than not a day when it seemed like everyone except my family and I could enjoy the time.
 There was never much money for fireworks, and ever since my brother and I were toddlers, mom had completely banned any water guns for us to play with.
-This left just water balloons, but then, there were only so many kids who still wanted to chuck water balloons at each other as teens; everyone was more interested in the crackle and spark of fireworks.
+This left just water balloons, but then, on the 4th, there were only so many kids who still wanted to chuck water balloons at each other as teens; everyone was more interested in the crackle and spark of fireworks.
 This left my brother and I to mostly just watch as other kids got to light up their explosions.

-But now, maybe because you’re luckier, I’ve got 5 tips for you to get through the 4th of July when it’s dragging that my bro and I would have appreciated when we were in your shoes!
+But now, maybe because you’re luckier, I’ve got 5 tips for you to get through the 4th of July when it’s dragging that my bro and I would have appreciated knowing about when we were in your shoes!

-Most importantly, what you have to know is this: if the day ends up dragging for you no matter what, you’re not alone.
+Most importantly, what you have to know is this: if the day ends up dragging for you no matter what you do, you’re not alone.
 It happens.
-And quite a lot at that as you come to terms with reality.
+And quite frequently too as you come to terms with reality.
 But in this case, you might as well give at least one of the items here a shot just to see if it helps.
 At day’s end, it’s still never too late to make the day count in your own way, and of course you can do it.
-Jimbo Times believes in you!
+Jimbo Times believes in you.